torfjelde/presentations/cambridge-julia-meetup/README.md

 ## Disclaimer
 Under no circumstance do I take any responsibility for monetary loss in the process of running an ice-cream parlour.
 The strategy outlined is by no means a guaranteed success despite the wording used in the presentation.

+A (slightly) more serious disclaimer: this is my first "proper" presentation and so I have not yet settled on a proper structure/approach for presentations.
+The project you're seeing here is the glorious first attempt in all its glory.
+Enjoy.